All you can eat

-A hop, skip, and a jump down St. 240 brings you to The Shop, home to healthy breakfasts, salads, sandwiches and freshly made pastries.
+Down on St. 240, The Shop is home to healthy breakfasts, salads, sandwiches and freshly made pastries.
 Set in a beautifully renovated colonial villa, the interior exudes a stylish warmth with high ceilings and wooden floors.
 The Chocolate Shop two doors down offers the same menu with air-conditioning, but the pièce de résistance is an enormous glass cabinet stuffed with locally made Beligan chocolates, truffles, and macaroons.
 Offering the same cozyness as the original, The Shop TK on St. 337 and The Shop 102 on St. 102 are also must-visits in their respective areas.

-However, if you’re looking for a lighter breakfast, Blue Pumpkin is one of the best French bakeries in town, and has multiple locations (Riverside, St. 63, St. 380, St. 556, and at the airport).
+However, if you’re looking for a lighter breakfast, Blue Pumpkin is one of the best French bakeries in town, and has multiple locations (Riverside, St. 380, St. 556, and at the airport).
 Grab a fresh and flaky croissant, brioche, or danish with a frothy cappuccino or latte, although its homemade ice creams may prove too tempting to resist, even in the morning.